pankajpansari/Notes/README.md

-# Dissertation
+# Notes
-A draft version of my dissertation
+Notes on Optimization and Machine Learning from my reading